Christian Publish House

 EQUALITY AND ROLES IN THE CHURCH AND FAMILY

-CPH believes in the fundamental equality of all humans before God, affirming that every person is created in the image of God (Genesis 1:27) and is equally valuable in His sight.
+CPH believes in the fundamental equality of all humans before God, affirming that every person is created in the image of God (Genesis 1:27) and is equally valuable in his sight.
 However, we also recognize the distinct roles assigned by Scripture within the family and the church.
 The Bible teaches that the husband is to be the head of the household, leading with love and humility, as Christ leads the church (Ephesians 5:23).
-Additionally, we believe that the leadership roles within the church are reserved for men, as outlined in passages such as 1 Timothy 2:12-14 and 1 Corinthians 14:34-35.
-This structure is not about superiority or inferiority but about fulfilling God’s ordained order for His people.
+Additionally, we believe that leadership roles within the church are reserved for men, as outlined in passages such as 1 Timothy 2:12-14 and 1 Corinthians 14:34-35.
+This structure is not about superiority or inferiority but about fulfilling God’s ordained order for his people.

 WOMEN CANNOT BE PASTORS, DEACONS, OR TAKE THE LEAD IN THE CHURCH